top of page

 Grand Egyptian Museum Exterior

-It’s predicted that once open, the Grand Egyptian Museum will receive 15,000 visits daily - 5 million a year, which is triple what the current Egyptian Museum of Antiquities (Cairo Museum in Tahrir Square) receives annually.
+It’s predicted that once fully open, the Grand Egyptian Museum will receive 15,000 visits daily - 5 million a year, which is triple what the current Egyptian Museum of Antiquities (Cairo Museum in Tahrir Square) receives annually.

 Grand Egyptian Museum Obelisk

-The guided mini tour is mainly to give visitors a sneak peek into the incredible architecture of the museum, to share history and context, and to give both tourists and locals alike a toe dip into what will soon be one of the most impressive museums in the world.
 The guides are incredibly well-versed in not only the history of the museum, but the history of Egypt as a whole.
 Not only will they explain clearly to you everything you’re looking at, but also will be able to answer any questions you may have.

-• Each tour lasts about 45 minutes
+• Each tour lasts about 90 minutes

 • The guided tours are either in English or Arabic, and you select which language you prefer upon buying your ticket.
 If you would like a different language besides English or Arabic and you’re a big enough group, please contact: legacy.booking@hassanallam.com

-• There’s free museum entry for children under 6 years old
+• There’s free museum entry for children under 4 years old

 • There’s a Children Museum Tour for kids ages 6-12, with its own programs and tickets (more info about this below)